rnzaws/ecs_poc/README.md

 (e.g., [templates/service/service-404.yml](templates/service/service-404.yml)), upload to the S3 bucket, and then release a change in CodePipeline.

+This event will also match if you release a build without changes.

 Currently, CodePipeline does not support notifications, so it is still possible for the deployment to fail without an event.
 To solve this problem, you can create a scheduled Lambda function to monitor your CodePipeline and CloudFormation stacks.